-I'm also a Domestic Violence, Me-Too Victim and Healed Survivor, as well as a Recovering Drug Addict, 31 years clean.
+I'm also a Domestic Violence, Me-Too Victim, Healed Survivor, as well as a Recovering Drug Addict with 32 years clean.

-When I was a little girl, I often wondered how I could read and talk to myself, and nobody could hear that voice but me.
-Later in life, I learned my internal voice could be my friend or my enemy.
+When I was a little girl, I often wondered how I was able to read and talk to myself and nobody could hear that voice but me.
+I eventually learned my internal voice could be my friend or my enemy.

-I lived through my abuse, but it wasn't until years later did I learn I was simply a survivor.
+I lived through my abuse, but it wasn't until years later did I discover I was simply a survivor.
 I wanted more for my life.

-Becoming a healed survivor afforded me a genuine peaceful life.
+With time, becoming a healed survivor afforded me a genuinely peaceful life.
 I no longer had to pretend to be happy, because I was authentically happy.

 As a result of my life turning out well, I knew I wanted to help others find their own peace and happiness.

-I found myself at the shelter all the time, wanting to spend as much time as I could with these women.
+Once I met these women, I wanted to spend as much time as I could with them.

-The women were able to cook their own food, and boy did they cook scrumptious meals for me.
+The women were able to cook their own food at the shelter, and boy did they cook scrumptious meals for me.
 There's no better way to bond with others than breaking bread.

 Eventually, I decided to attend school to study Spirituality and earn my credentials to become a counselor.
-During that time, I also became a skilled Motivational Speaker, assuring others suffering from any type of abuse they are not alone, and there is help available should they want it.
+During that time, I also became a skilled Motivational Speaker, assuring others suffering from any type of abuse they were not alone, and there was help available should they want it.

 I also have experience speaking and working with families and friends who may not understand why Domestic Violence victims stay, why those who have been sexually assaulted don't tell, or why people who abuse drugs just don't stop.